cygnus666/Circuit-Sword/Known-Issues.md

 ## Issue 4 - WiFi doesn't work
 **Cause:** Most likely the back board is contacting the wifi chip and shorting something

-**Workaround 1:** Place kapton tape over the WiFi chip, use a couple of layers
+**Solution 1:** Place kapton tape over the WiFi chip, use a couple of layers

 ## Issue 5 - Digital volume control doesn't work at all
 **Cause:** Most likely after a joystick calibration that has enabled the use of the analog volume dial (but none is present)